...

 🌿 How to Care for Leucothoe walteri ‘Firestar’ (Dog Hobble)

-How much sun do Leucothoe walteri ‘Firestar’ (Dog Hobble) need?
+How do I prune Leucothoe walteri ‘Firestar’ (Dog Hobble)?

 Join the Middleton Nurseries Gardening Club